etw3gh/dinesafe/README.md

 ===

 Its 2014, have you seen my open data?
-Apparently only Peel, Toronto and Waterloo know its 2014.
+Apparently only Peel, Toronto and Waterloo know the future is now.
 TODO: send smoke signals to other regions

 Dinesafe (Toronto)